-- Biodiesel may be a clean burning renewable fuel created mistreatment natural vegetable oils and fats.
+1. Biodiesel may be a clean burning renewable fuel created by natural vegetable oils and fats.

 Look Carefully!
 Several firms and teams improperly use the word biodiesel to explain diesel oil replacement merchandise they need developed.
 This creates important confusion for shoppers wanting to get and use biodiesel.
 A number of these alternatives haven't been properly tested and will cause injury to vehicles.
 Below is a few data to assist distinguishing real biodiesel from imposters.

 1.Biodiesel isn't edible fat.

 2.Biodiesel isn't edible fat diluted with solvents, i.e. diesel oil or alcohols.

 3.Biodiesel isn't edible fat with “special additives” to create it run higher.